Working With and Facilitating Groups

 - Identified the need for evaluation and feedback from service users

-- Understood the importance of supervision to review the group
+- Understood the importance of regular supervision to review the group

 We anticipate that participants will come from the NHS, social care, local authorities, education and the voluntary and charity sector, art, music and drama psychotherapists, clinical psychologists, nurses and other medical professionals, occupational therapists, social work managers, Social Care, Children and Families, NHS teams, Headteachers, Educational professionals and many more.

-Peter Griffiths MA, BSc (Hons), SRN, RMN, Cassel Cert, IPTUK IPT Practitioner, PFHEA, MBPC, MBACP Consultant Nurse, Psychoanalytic couple psychotherapist and IPT therapist, The Tavistock and Portman NHS Foundation Trust
+Peter Griffiths MA, BSc (Hons), SRN, RMN, Cassel Cert, IPTUK IPT Practitioner, PFHEA, MBPC, Consultant Nurse, Couple psychoanalytic psychotherapist and IPT therapist, The Tavistock and Portman NHS Foundation Trust

 He has a deep and evolved interest in all forms of experiential and group learning, designing and directing Group Relations conferences, as well as working as a staff consultant on them within the UK and abroad.
 He practices as a Couple psychoanalytic psychotherapist and works part-time as a Nurse Consultant, Therapist and Supervisor in the Directorate of Children, Young People and Families (CYAF), at The Tavistock and Portman NHS Foundation Trust, where he specialises in working with couples, parents and families, using a variety of individual and group therapies.

-Stephanie Segal, MA, FCIPD, MBACP, BACP Registrant, MBACP Coaching, MASIIP, MEMCC UK, MAC, MISPSO, Opus Associate, Organisational consultant, supervisor and visiting lecturer at the Tavistock and Portman NHS Foundation Trust and Director Stephanie Segal Consultancy
+Stephanie Segal, MA, FCIPD, MBACP, BACP Registrant, MBACP Coaching, MASIIP, MEMCC UK, MAC, MISPSO, EMCC European Accreditation (EIA) Senior Practitioner, Opus Associate, Organisational consultant, coach, supervisor and visiting lecturer at the Tavistock and Portman NHS Foundation Trust and Director Stephanie Segal Consultancy

 What did you enjoy most from the course ?